Welcome to the Blog!

 After 19 trips to Target, 11 to the Dollar Tree, and 3 checkouts during the TpT sale, I am about to pull a Michael Scott and declare bankruptcy.
 But seriously, why is being a teacher so expensive?
 It doesn’t have to be this way!
 You can still treat your students

-The Best Back-to-School Activities for 2nd Grade
+The Best 2nd Grade Back to School Activities

 My Guaranteed Strategy for Building Relationships with Students